schwidom/regex_quote_fixer/README.md

 # regex_quote_fixer
-Rewrites grep regexpressions for the use in the regex crate.
+The Regex Quote Fixer rewrites grep regexpressions for the use in the regex crate.

 This crate allows to translate between regexpressions of different regexpression implementations by deciding when to add or remove the metachar '\\' from the regexpression